 How did your first band Dixie Dregs originally started?

-College; we were all music students.
-I also played keyboards and piano and I wasnï¿½t sure if I wanted to be a drummer or piano player.
-I was in an improvisation class playing piano; it was me and a lot of guitar players, like fifteen of them.
+I started in college.
+We were all music students.
+I also played keyboards and piano, and I wasn’t sure if I wanted to be a drummer or piano player.
+I was in an improvisation class playing the piano.
+I played with many guitar players and me like fifteen of them.
 And one of them really stuck out to me.
-He had long blonde hair, while all of the other guitarists had big fat jazz hollow-body guitars and there was the one guy who played like a bastardized Telecaster with four pickups and a Stratocaster neck and Gibson frets and he didnï¿½t sound like a jazz guitarist.
-The teacher was always yelling at him, saying ï¿½Morse, canï¿½t you sound like everybody else?ï¿½ And I said this guy is unbelievable.
-One day he came up to me and we didnï¿½t know each other at all.
-He heard that I played the drums and he told me his drummer just broker his arm surfing.
-And he asked to fill in for some rehearsals while he was gone and I said sure.
-I went into the first rehearsal and theyï¿½re doing like Mahavishnu Orchestra covers, which was my favorite band; that band changed my band.
-Iï¿½d never heard anything like that.
-So weï¿½re doing these covers and we have an electric violinist there.
-Steveï¿½s songwriting, I thought Iï¿½d died and went to heaven.
-Here I was playing my favorite kind of music and about a month of two later the other drummer came back and we started playing as a double drum band.
-But, he was more of a meat and potatoes drummer so he couldnï¿½t really play in the different time signatures.
-It just wasnï¿½t his thing.
-Everybody felt really bad and we didnï¿½t know what to do.
-Eventually, he just said this isnï¿½t my thing and he left.
+He had long blonde hair, while all of the other guitarists had big fat jazz hollow-body guitars, and there was the one guy who played like a bastardized Telecaster with four pickups and a Stratocaster neck and Gibson frets, and he didn’t sound like a jazz guitarist.
+The teacher was always yelling at him, saying, “Morse, can’t you sound like everybody else?”
+And I said this guy is unbelievable.
+One day he came up to me, and we didn’t know each other at all.
+He heard that I played the drums, and he told me his drummer just broken his arm surfing.
+And he asked to fill in for some rehearsals while he was gone, and I said sure.
+I went into the first rehearsal, and they’re doing like Mahavishnu Orchestra covers, which was my favorite band; that band changed my band.
+I’d never heard anything like that.
+So we’re doing these covers, and we have an electric violinist there.
+Steve’s songwriting, I thought I’d died and gone to heaven.
+Here I was playing my favorite kind of music, and about a month or two later, the other drummer came back, and we started playing as a double drum band.
+But he was more of a meat and potatoes drummer, so he couldn’t really play in the different time signatures.
+It just wasn’t his thing.
+Everybody felt really bad, and we didn’t know what to do.
+Eventually, he just said, this isn’t my thing, and he left.
 So, I was the guy.

 You guys have stayed very close?

 Yeah, we have.
-The Dregs disbanded and then Steve started the Steve Morse band and he asked me to be a part of it.
-I did that for two records and then Kansas reformed and asked him to join them.
-He told me he wanted to check it out and living in Atlanta we were all down south.
-I moved to New York, which is where Iï¿½m from originally.
-Within a year I met Kip and Reb when they were doing demos and getting rejected from record labels left and right: ï¿½You suck, you suck, no, no, noï¿½.
+The Dregs disbanded, and then Steve started the Steve Morse band, and he asked me to be a part of it.
+I did that for two records, and then Kansas reformed and asked him to join them.
+He told me he wanted to check it out, and living in Atlanta, we were all down south.
+I moved to New York, which is where I’m from originally.
+Within a year, I met Kip and Reb when they were doing demos and getting rejected from record labels left and right: “You suck, you suck, no, no, no!.
 So it was just luck and timing.
 When I met them, I was up in the offices of a management company.
-Then, I was leaving and I didnï¿½t know anybody was still here; it was Kip and Reb using some recording gear.
-I expressed an interest in their music and they said okay, weï¿½ll put you on the list of the twenty drummers that want to audition.
-They called me a few days later and said ï¿½Hey, do you want to get together and jam?ï¿½ Kip had left Alice Cooper by that time.
+Then, I was leaving, and I didnï¿½t know anybody was still here; it was Kip and Reb using some recording gear.
+I expressed an interest in their music, and they said, okay, we’ll put you on the list of the twenty drummers that want to audition.
+They called me a few days later and said, “Hey, do you want to get together and jam?”
+Kip had left Alice Cooper by that time.
 He was doing session work at that time.
-He played on a Bee Geeï¿½s record and did things like that.
+He played on a Bee Gee’s record and did things like that.

-I have understood that Alice wanted to change the direction of the band and thatï¿½s why Kip left?
+I have understood correctly, lice wanted to change the band’s direction, and that’s why Kip left the band?

 I thought Kip just left on his own.
-They were very good friends, Kip and Alice.
+They were terrific friends, Kip and Alice.

 How about Jordan Rudess (Dream Theater).
-You guys have been doing different projects during the years.
-How did you meet him in a first place?
+You guys have been doing different projects over the years.
+How did you meet him in the first place?

-Well, the Dregs were in the midst of touring in 1994 and our keyboard player wasnï¿½t able to do the last two months of the tour and none of us had ever heard of Jordan.
+Well, the Dregs were in the midst of touring in 1994, and our keyboard player wasn’t able to do the last two months of the tour, and none of us had ever heard of Jordan.
 Until Dream Theater came around, no one had heard of him.
-He was recommended to us from Jan Hammer, the guy who also did the music for Miami Vice.
-Heï¿½s one of my favorite Keyboard players.
-So, Jordan sent us one of his solo records and we were just floored by it.
-When he came down we told him that he was in without audition.
-Within three days he learned the whole set just by listening to the songs.
+He was recommended to us by Jan Hammer, the guy who also made Miami Vice’s music.
+He’s one of my favorite Keyboard players.
+So, Jordan sent us one of his solo records, and we were just floored by it.
+When he came down, we told him that he was in without an audition.
+Within three days, he learned the whole set just by listening to the songs.
 He has perfect pitch, he was a child prodigy, and he discovered his genius when he was nine.
-He came down to Steve Morseï¿½s house and he played everything perfect.
-He would also say things like, ï¿½Did you also need me to play the bass line there?ï¿½ [Laughs] It was unbelievable!
-The first show that he played with usï¿½we rehearsed on Thursday and on Friday we played a show in Florida.
-In the middle of the show, the guitar, violin and bass rigs went down.
+He came down to Steve Morse’s house, and he played everything perfectly.
+He would also say things like, “Did you also need me to play the bass line there?”
+[Laughs] It was unbelievable!
+The first show that he played with us.
+We had rehearsed on Thursday, and on Friday, we played a show in Florida.
+In the middle of the show, the guitar, violin, and bass rigs went down.
 But, drums can play whether the PA is working or not.
 And the keyboard PA was still there.
-So, rather than stop we just started jamming and it went on for I donï¿½t know, five or ten minutes.
-Everybodyï¿½s rigs were then fixed and we went on to the show.
-We talked about it afterwards and decided that we have to do something together.
-So, we spent 1995 and 1996 doing the Rudess/Morgenstein CD which came out at the end of 1997.
+So, rather than stop, we just started jamming, and it went on for, I don’t know, five or ten minutes.
+Everybody’s rigs were then fixed, and we went on to the show.
+We talked about it afterward and decided that we have to do something together.
+So, we spent 1995 and 1996 doing the Rudess/Morgenstein CD, which came out at the end of 1997.
 Every year, he and I managed to do a handful of gigs.
-Just this past May we played in Venezuela and Costa Rica.
-We played with a Brazilian band called Angra, good band.
+Just this past May, we played in Venezuela and Costa Rica.
+We played with a Brazilian band called Angra, a good band.
 Then we headlined in Costa Rica, just keyboards and drums!
-Heï¿½s so unbelievable.
-There is no keyboard player in the world that can do what he does.
-Almost the entire show is live, itï¿½s not like he presses a button to play a sequence.
-He programs the keyboard so the sustain pedal knows not to sustain the bass and leaves only the chords.
+He is so unbelievable.
+No keyboard player in the world can do what he does.
+Almost the entire show is live.
+It’s not like he presses a button to play a sequence.
+He programs the keyboard, so the sustain pedal knows not to sustain the bass and leaves only the chords.
 Programs in pitch bends and stuff like that.
-Weï¿½re in the midst of doing another record.
+We’re in the midst of doing another record.
 We have a lot of it done.
-So heï¿½s doing that, and he has another Dream Theater and solo record that heï¿½s working on.
-So, Iï¿½ll be doing some of that with him.
+So he’s doing that, and he has another Dream Theater and solo record that he’s working on.
+So, I’ll be doing some of that with him.

-I heard something about Dixie Dregs and Kansas going on tour together, is that true?
+I heard a rumor about Dixie Dregs and Kansas going on tour together.
+Is that true?

-That I have never heard about.
-The manager of the Dregs is also the manager of Dream Theater.
-Actually, I live with him because Iï¿½m a professor at Berkley in Boston.
-Heï¿½s been trying for the longest time to get the Dregs out there put hooking us up with bands like King Crimson or something, instead of us doing the clubsï¿½
+That I have never heard about, the Dregs manager is also the manager of Dream Theater.
+Actually, I live with him because I’m a professor at Berkley in Boston.
+He’s been trying for the longest time to get the Dregs out there, hooking us up with bands like King Crimson or something, instead of us doing the clubsï.

-So thatï¿½s not going to happen anytime soon?
+So that’s not going to happen anytime soon?

-No, itï¿½s not but that would be awesome.
+No, it’s not, but that would be awesome.

 Well, this will be the very last question.
 Will you guys be recording any shows from this current Winger tour?

-Yeah, we were hoping on this tour to film a live DVD but weï¿½re not good without Cenk.
-The photo has the five of us and heï¿½s a really important part of the puzzle.
-We need to have the keyboards on a lot of the tunes plus another vocal because heï¿½s a very strong singer.
-Our agency is looking for a tour for us in the US sometime where we would have Cenk and then we could do the live DVD.
+Yeah, we were hoping on this tour to film a live DVD, but we’re not good without Cenk.
+The photo has the five of us, and he’s an essential part of the puzzle.
+We need to have the keyboards on many tunes plus another vocal because he’s a powerful singer.
+Our agency is looking for a tour for us in the US where we would have Cenk, and then we could do the live DVD.

 Thanks for your time Rod!